-Welcome to the new generation of hostels: The 5 Star Hostels.
+Welcome to the new generation of hostels in Europe: The 5 Star Hostels.
 Hostel accommodation has vastly improved over recent years and you can now find high-quality hostels at budget prices all over Europe.

 To tell you more about this new trend in backpacking Europe, I’ve recruited the Hostelgeeks, an independent review site that only writers about the worlds best hostels , “The 5 Star Hostels“.
 Here Anna and Matt give us a glimpse of the best backpacker hostels in Europe.

 For some great party hostels in Thailand, read this post.

 Here at Hostelgeeks we certify hostels based on transparent criteria such as eco-friendliness, design, uniqueness, social character, and staff.
 For each destination, we only show you the number 1 hostel.
 Simple as that.
 We do all the legwork for you to pre-select your smart hostel picks all over Europe.

 Additionally: We get big discounts to the greatest hostels in Europe for our community.
 Launching in January 2017, the new eBook features big hostel discount for hundreds of dollars!

 Together with Janet we are proud to introduce you to a selection of 15 outstanding hostels across Europe.
 The old continent is a backpackers paradise, and hostels can take a big part in your travel experience.
 So, sit back and take notes for your next backpacking trip around Europe: